omniCoder77/rockfall-prediction-system/docs/api/API.md

-Here's the updated API documentation, incorporating the `jobId` field in the registration request and removing the password constraints from the `RegisterRequest` and `ResetPasswordRequest` DTOs, as they are now handled at the service layer by `PasswordEncoder`.
-I've also made a minor correction to the `LoginResponse` for OTP.

----

 # Auth Service API Documentation

 This document describes the RESTful API for the Auth Service, which handles user registration, login, password management, token refreshing, and multi-factor authentication.